jamesheald/SSSM/README.md

 ## License

-The COIN model is released under the terms of the GNU General Public License v3.0.
+The SSSM model is released under the terms of the GNU General Public License v3.0.
 <!--Source code files:

 - KF: recursive Bayesian estimation using a bank of Kalman filters